-1. Whether the vaccine is recommended for adults by an organization called the Advisory Committee on Immunization Practices (ACIP).

-□ Most adult Part D vaccinations are recommended by ACIP and cost you nothing.

-2. Where you get the vaccine.
+- 1. Whether the vaccine is recommended for adults by an organization called the Advisory Committee on Immunization Practices (ACIP). - Most adult Part D vaccinations are recommended by ACIP and cost you nothing.
+For some vaccines, you will need to pay the applicable copayment. - 2.
+Where you get the vaccine.

-\Box The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.
+- The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.

-3. Who gives you the vaccine.
+- 3. Who gives you the vaccine.

-□ A pharmacist or another provider may give the vaccine in the pharmacy.
-Alternatively, a provider may give it in the doctor's office.
+- A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, a

+provider may give it in the doctor's office.